 The QB desktop sync uses Items within QuickBooks to map to.
 While you have revenue and expense items in Tailwind that give you the ability to categorize your revenue or expenses, and you have those corresponding accounts set up in your QuickBooks thru your Chart of Accounts, you will use “Items” in QuickBooks.
 Items in QuickBooks can be mapped to both an Income Chart of Account for revenue and an Expense or Cost of Goods Chart of Account for expenses.
 If you do not presently have items set up in QuickBooks, the SaasAnt tool will create them in QuickBooks for you.

 This help article assumes that you have already set up your Chart of Accounts setup.

 Downloading the Third-Party Tool

-For our QuickBooks Desktop Import, we’re working with a Third-Party vendor that has an established record of importing and exporting data into QuickBooks.
+For QuickBooks Desktop Import, we are working with a Third-Party vendor with an established record of importing and exporting data into Quick Books.

 Setup and Configuration

 Once you have installed the application, there are a few steps that you will need to do before importing transactions from Tailwind into QuickBooks.